-Applicants must be U.S. citizens with a professional degree in architecture as well as practicing architects, either licensed or unlicensed.
+Applicants must be US citizens with a professional degree in architecture.
+They must also be practicing architects, either licensed or unlicensed.
 Academics may apply, but must also be practicing architects.

 - Need: The journey cannot be completed without funding

-- Focused: A clear and focused line of inquiry
+- Focus: A clear and focused line of inquiry

-- Beneficial: Valuable to the applicant’s professional practice
+- Benefit: Valuable to the applicant’s professional practice

 - Statement of Purpose: Outline the proposed travel plans.
 Be sure to discuss the value of these plans to the individual applicant and describe their significance to the applicant’s professional development.
 1,000 words max.

 - CV: Include your academic background, degree in architecture and date, and a brief outline of professional experience with roles in projects and/or firms.
 3 pages max.

 - Itinerary and budget: Include a detailed schedule of proposed travel plans, mode of transportation, and room and board, and the expenses associated with each, plus any visa and/or admission fees, etc. 250 words max.

 - Portfolio: Portfolios should demonstrate a range of the applicant’s design projects.
-Applicant’s portfolio should be no longer than 10 pages and the file limit is 5MB.
+Applicant’s portfolio should be no longer than 10 pages and no larger than 5MB.
 These samples are expected to be of professional quality and are very important factors in the evaluation process.

 Two Letters of Recommendation

 All letters of recommendation must be signed and on letterhead.
 Letters should be written in support of the proposed travel plans and attest to the applicant’s capability and professional promise.
 One letter must be written by a member of the American Institute for Architects (AIA).

 - Applicants may submit additional supporting documentation, preferably not exceeding five pages.

 - Recipients may be asked to present at the Center for Architecture upon return.

 The application form, portfolio and recommendation letters must be emailed as PDF documents to email@example.com.
 PDF documents may not exceed 5 MB.
 JPGs and image files may not exceed 2 MB.
 Please save PDF documents in the following manner:

 LeBrun Resume – Applicant’s Last Name